Kenshin84/GCODEHomeAxisConverter/README.md

 ### Installation

-Option 1: Execute the file exe from GCODEHomeAxisConverter\GCODEHomeAxisConverter\bin\Debug

-Option 2: Debug the code with visual studio or similar
+Option 1: Debug the code with visual studio or similar

 ### Language